National Spatial Data Infrastructure Cooperative Agreements Program (15.809)

 Applicant Eligibility

-Proposals from Federal, State and local government agencies, educational institutions, private firms, private foundations, nonprofit organizations and Federally acknowledged or state-recognized Native American tribes or groups are invited.
-Proposals must demonstrate that more than one organization or agency is involved in the project.
+Proposals from State and local government agencies, educational institutions, private firms, private foundations, nonprofit organizations and Federally acknowledged or state-recognized Indian Tribes or groups are invited.

 Beneficiary Eligibility